 Balancing screen time with other activities is critical for brain development.
 We know at least that much is true.
 But technology and media-use has expanded so quickly that it’s hard for parents to know with confidence just how much screen time is impacting their kids’ development.
 Fortunately, that may change in the future.

-Adolescent Brain Cognitive Development (ABCD) is a project studying the impact of screen time on growing brains, and it’s going to have major impacts on the way we see screen time in the future.
-ABCD is a $300 Million study funded by the National Institutes of Health (NIH), which is the U.S. government’s medical research arm, and is being executed by some of the world’s best medical research facilities.
+Adolescent Brain Cognitive Development (ABCD) is a project studying the impact of screen time on growing brains, and it’s going to have a major impact on the way we see screen time in the future.
+ABCD is a $300 Million study funded by the National Institute of Health (NIH), which is the U.S. government’s medical research arm, and is being executed by some of the world’s best medical research facilities.

 Interestingly, the ABCD started as a research project for other types of addiction: drugs and alcohol.
 But researchers quickly realized how prevalent screen time addiction is in our lives and modified the project to also consider screen use.

 ABCD started their research in 2015, so only the baseline results from the first 7500 participants are currently available.
 However, the data is “open sourced” to all members of the medical community and, as a result, this study is likely to have a massive impact on the world’s understanding of screen time in the future.